 BLUE HARE MAGAZINE

-Summer to fall skincare rescue for women over 60
+End of summer skincare essentials for women over 60

 The main difference between skin on our face and the rest of our body is that our faces are more exposed to the elements.
 It is also the area of skin that is most visible so we pay more attention to it.